Asma-Hawari/native-instruments/README.md

 ### About the Whole Process

 #### The Database
-the database is consists of 3 tables
+the database consists of 3 tables

 1- users